SandyRodger/LS170-171/assessment/study_guide_questions.md

 - GET and POST are HTML request methods.
 - GET is used for retrieving a resource and can be initialized by clicking on a link or entering an address into a web-browser.
 The response to this can be anything, but if it's HTML and references another resource your browser with automatically request that resource.
 - POST is for initiating an action on the server, or submitting information.
 POST requests allow us to send much larger and more sensitive information to the server, like images or videos.
-The reason it'sbetter than putting the same information into a GET query string is that the information would be exposed in the URL.
+The reason it's better than putting the same information into a GET query string is that the information would be exposed in the URL.
 (There is also a query string size-limit).
 - When issueing a POST request from a browser the following sequence of actions are hidden:
  - Browser issues the original POST request.
  - The server sends back a responce with a `location` header.